liubgithub/maptalks.wind/README.md

     * dropRate **Number**   how often the particles move to a random place(0.003 by default)
     * dropRateBump **Number** drop rate increase relative to individual particle speed (0.01 by default)
     * colors  **Object** the color of the particles, it's usually a ramp color
-    * data **Object** the wind data, including lookup image, max wind velocity and min wind velocity
+    * data **Object**  if your wind data is a lookup table image, it should includ lookup image, max wind velocity and min wind velocity, and if you wind data is a GFS json, it should be a json file path.

 ### `setWind(data)`